airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 # Messages
 ## Common
-For forwards compatibility all messages should allow for unknown properties (in JSONSchema parlance that is `additionalProperties: true`).
+For forwards compatibility all messages should allow for unknown properties (in JSONSchema parlance that is `additionalProperties: true`, which is the default value).

 Messages are structs emitted by actors.